PmagPy/PmagPy-Cookbook/README.md

     % htlatex PmagPy "html,1,sections+"

-6) For more informatoin on the formatting the htlatex command, see [stackexchange](https://tex.stackexchange.com/questions/423928/htlatex-combining-multiple-command-line-options)
+6) For more information on the formatting the htlatex command, see [stackexchange](https://tex.stackexchange.com/questions/423928/htlatex-combining-multiple-command-line-options)